Honey, I'm Homely!

-Honey, I'm Homely! is the third studio album by the American rock band Dance Hall Crashers.
+Honey, I'm Homely! is the third studio album by the American ska punk band Dance Hall Crashers.
 Produced by the band and Stoker, the album was released on September 9, 1997, by MCA Records.

 Background

 Dance Hall Crashers signed to MCA's new 510 subsidiary in 1995 and released Lockjaw, highlighting the band's increasing direction into a punchier, pop punk style.
-Prior to recording Honey, I'm Homely!, DHC toured with bands such as Blink-182 and The Mighty Mighty Bosstones, and a host of Epitaph punk bands.
+Prior to recording Honey, I'm Homely!, DHC toured with bands such as Blink-182, The Mighty Mighty Bosstones, and a host of Epitaph punk bands.

+Honey, I'm Homely! marked the return of brass instruments to DHC for the first time since their debut album of the same name released in 1990 (subsequent rereleases in 1993 and 1996) after a notable absence in Lockjaw.
+Hepcat members Kincaid Smith and Efren Santana played the trumpet and saxophone respectively on select songs.

+The album art conveys 1950s American culture through the cover's clothing and hairstyles present, which Elyse Rogers characterized (the time period) as "such a rad time for music."
+The woman's hair is of a similar style to model Paula Turnbull who is present on Rush's Permanent Waves album cover.
+Rogers described DHC's three albums at the time–Dance Hall Crashers, Lockjaw, and Honey, I'm Homely!–as "a triangle" concerning music styles, with the first being third-wave ska and the second pop-punk.
+"This album, we said, 'let's try to not play everything at a punk pace'...right now we're probably having more fun than we've ever had," Rogers elaborated.